josh26turner/Ambilight/README.md

 ![](https://github.com/josh26turner/ambilight/raw/master/Demo/Ambilight-2.jpg)

+# Config

+There is a config file saved at `~/.config/Ambilight/config`.

-# Bad delay
+## Bad Delay

-If you're getting bad delay then go to the config file (`~/.config/Ambilight/config`) and decrease the `pixels_to_process` value.
+If you're getting bad delay then go to the config file and decrease the `pixels_to_process` value.
 Find the highest value where you can't notice the delay, this should give good results.

+## Brightness

+There's also a brightness setting - don't adjust over 100